eddiepal/cypress-testrail-reporter/README.md

 - [Pierre Awaragi](https://github.com/awaragi), owner of the [mocha-testrail-reporter](https://github.com/awaragi/mocha-testrail-reporter) repository that was forked.
 - [Valerie Thoma](https://github.com/ValerieThoma) and [Aileen Santos](https://github.com/asantos3026) for proofreading the README.md file and making it more understandable.
-- [Milutin Savovic](https://github.com/mickosav), creater of the the original [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter)
+- [Milutin Savovic](https://github.com/mickosav), creator of the the original [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter)